 This means that there will be five different combinations of chosen measurement bases by A and B whose measurement results can potentially be used to distill the secure key.
-As the processing rate behaves linear, due to our assumption to investigate the asymptotic behavior as described within Section \ref{CH:System_Model}, the processing rate is simply the sum of the sifting rate times the key generation rate of each of these five combinations.
-This property follows directly from the fact, that we can independently distill keys for each of the useful combinations of chosen measurement bases by A and B, and then add those individual keys up to one final key.
-Based on this, we define the processing rate to be
+As it is not guaranteed that all of these five cases will be equally suitable for extracting the correlations necessary for generating a secure key, they need to be investigated and treated separately.
+The sifting rate for each of these individual combinations is equal to the probability that the corresponding pair of measurement bases get chosen by A and B. We combine the total influence of the key sifting and key distillation process into the processing rate $r_\mathrm{proc} = \frac{\ell}{N} \in [0,1)$.
+As the key distillation rate behaves linear with respect to the secure key generation rate (see Section \ref{CH:System_Model}) this processing rate is given by the sum of the sifting rate times the key distillation rate of each of these five combinations.
+This also follows directly from the fact, that we can independently distill keys for each of the useful combinations of chosen measurement bases by A and B, and then add those individual keys up to one final key.
+Based on this, the processing rate can be given by